getty-zig/getty.so/pages/guide/serializers.md

 Hooray!

 If you'll notice, we didn't have to write any iteration- or access-related code specific to the `std.ArrayList` type.
 All we did was specify how sequence serialization should start, how elements should be serialized, and how serialization should end.
-Then, Getty took care of the rest!
+And Getty took care of the rest!

 That leaves us with `serializeMap` and `serializeStruct`.
 Here's how I implemented them.